Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/TGamma.md

 - Returns the value of the Gamma function ?(x) for real-valued `x` (extends factorial to non-integer values: ?(n) = (n-1)! for positive integers `n`).
 - For `float` the implementation delegates to `Math::Internal::OpenLibM::tgammaf`; for `double` it delegates to `Math::Internal::OpenLibM::tgamma` (the current header casts the result for the templated type).
 - The function is `noexcept` and can be used in constant-evaluation contexts when the underlying helpers are constexpr-capable.
-- Special values follow the underlying library semantics: poles at non-positive integers yield ±infinity or domain errors per the implementation; NaN inputs propagate NaN; sign and magnitude follow standard Gamma behaviour.
+- Special values follow the underlying library semantics: poles at non-positive integers yield ï¿½infinity or domain errors per the implementation; NaN inputs propagate NaN; sign and magnitude follow standard Gamma behaviour.

 ## Notes